xKiwiLabs xKiwiLabs

 Lecture Slides and Course Content

-I’ve written about this in detail — I code all my lecture slides in HTML using reveal.js and AI assistants.
+I’ve written about this in detail: I code all my lecture slides in HTML using reveal.js and AI assistants.
 But the slides are just part of it.
-Course reading guides, assignment briefs, rubrics, student resources — all written in Markdown or HTML inside VS Code, all version-controlled in git, all generated and updated with AI assistance.
+Reading guides, assignment briefs, rubrics, student resources: all written in Markdown or HTML inside VS Code, version-controlled in git, generated and updated with AI assistance.
+And if your university uses a platform like iLearn, Canvas, or Blackboard, you can paste the HTML directly in and your content looks super professional, for almost no extra work, and no more fighting the horrible built-in text editors.

 Editing and Reviewing

-An important note on privacy: I don’t feed the paper or grant itself to the AI — only my own comments and notes.
-This ensures the original content stays private and no confidential data is shared to the cloud.
-If I do need the AI to read a paper directly — a student’s work, a colleague’s draft, a manuscript I’m reviewing — I use a local model running on my own machine, so nothing leaves my computer.
+One note on privacy: I don’t feed the paper or grant itself to the AI, only my own comments and notes.
+If I do need the AI to read a paper directly, I use a local model on my own machine, so nothing leaves my computer (more on why local LLMs matter).

 Building Custom Tools

-Ideas for research projects.
-Brainstorming sessions.
-Conference abstracts.
-Reference management.
-To-do lists.
-If it involves text or code — and almost everything does — it happens in VS Code.
+And the rest: research ideas, conference abstracts, reference management, to-do lists.
+If it involves text or code, and almost everything does, it happens in VS Code.

 The Desktop

 This isn’t about being a minimalist.
 It’s about speed.
-Every time you switch from one app to another, you lose context.
-You wait for it to load.
-You remember where you left off.
-You find the right file.
+Every time you switch apps, you lose context.
+You wait for it to load, remember where you left off, find the right file.
 Those transitions add up to hours every week.
-When everything lives in one environment, with one set of keyboard shortcuts, one search function, and one AI assistant that understands your whole project — you move fast.
+When everything lives in one environment, with one set of keyboard shortcuts, one search function, and one AI assistant that understands your whole project, you move fast.

 ”But I’m Not a Programmer”

 You don’t need to be.
-I’m a cognitive scientist, and yes — I’ve been coding since I was 10 years old.
-But you don’t need to be a coder to work this way.
-Most of my research students in psychology have never written a line of code before they start working with me.
-Within a week or two, they’re converted to a similar setup and up and running.
-I even get my undergraduates up and running in VS Code in a single one-hour lab, and by the end of the semester they’re AI-assisted productivity pros — and, importantly, they know how to use these tools to enhance their critical thinking and problem-solving skills, not bypass them.
+Most of my research students in psychology have never written a line of code before they start working with me, and within a week or two they’re up and running.
+I even get my undergraduates going in a single one-hour lab, and by the end of the semester they’re AI-assisted productivity pros.
+And, importantly, they know how to use these tools to enhance their critical thinking and problem-solving skills, not bypass them.
 (I write more about this in a related article.)

-The AI assistant is the key.
-It means you don’t need to memorise syntax or commands.
+The AI is the key.
+You don’t need to memorise syntax or commands.
 You describe what you want, the AI writes the code, and you learn by doing.
-Over time, you pick up enough to work faster — but you never need to become a software developer.
+Without even knowing it, you actually become a coder, but you never need to become a software developer.

 Getting Started